 After changing Departments to IT, we will receive an email with the template that we have created before.

-We received a notification that there is a new contact created in Salesforce, where Department is IT.
+We received a notification that there is a new contact created in Salesforce, where the Department is IT.

 Prevention of creating duplicates and automation through workflow rules are really important tools that can be used for any record in Salesforce.
-In our case, we used these rules on contact object.
+In our case, we used these rules on contact objects.
 If you are wondering how they can help your business, the answer is easy.
 These tools eliminate any manual work related to checking duplicates, and on top of it include sending notifying emails.
-Thus, you save time, increase productivity, and operational efficiency.
+Thus, you save time, and increase productivity, and operational efficiency.